cusfrank/HelpDesk_PERN_Stack/README.md

 1. A client user can come back with his ticket code.

-1. A client user can only view his own request.
+1. A client user can only view his request.

-1. Client users are able to communicate with the admin users.
+1. Client users can communicate with the admin users.

 ## Installation

-1. Make sure you postgres database is open and running properly.
+1. Make sure your PostgreSQL is open and running.

-1. Go into server/.env and update your postgres username, password, host, and port number.
+1. Go into server/.env and update your PostgreSQL username, password, host, and port number.

 1. Run the query inside server/database.sql.